On the Structure of Double Complexes: Cohomologies and multiplicities

-are isomorphisms. \end{itemize} \end{lem} We now illustrate how the theory developed so far can be used to turn certain heuristics (see e.g. \cite{angella_bott-chern_2015} and \cite{angella_hodge_2018}) previously used into actual proofs, by reproving, and slightly generalizing, the main result of \cite{angella_$partialoverlinepartial$_2013} via `counting zigzags':\\
+We now illustrate how the theory developed so far can be used to turn certain heuristics (see e.g. \cite{angella_bott-chern_2015} and \cite{angella_hodge_2018}) previously used into actual proofs, by reproving, and slightly generalising, the main result of \cite{angella_$partialoverlinepartial$_2013} via `counting zigzags':\\